 Yet another reason is that a registered agent must be located at the physical address for the duration of regular business hours, as well as have an agent established in each and every state the company does business.
 This means if your LLC does business in two states, an agent must be present in both states during all business hours.
 Since one person cannot be in two states at one time, hiring a registered agent service makes great sense.
 A registered agent service can allow you to easily have a registered agent available in any state where you do business.
 Having a registered agent service also allows you greater flexibility in your working hours since you will not be required to be available during regular business hours five days a week.

 Finally, having a registered agent hired through a professional service will eliminate any fees or possible legal actions resulting from misplaced or missing legal notices or documents.
 In short, a professional service adds an extra layer of protection and privacy you would not otherwise have.

 Are there any other benefits to hiring a registered agent service?

-Besides the privacy and protection layers mentioned above, some services also provide updates and reminders to ensure you stay up to date on the necessary requirements for your LLC, assists you in locating legal professionals and accountants when needed, and keeps back-up copies of all legal, government, and corporate documents.
+Besides the privacy and protection layers mentioned above, some services also provide updates and reminders to ensure you stay up to date on the necessary requirements for your LLC, assist you in locating legal professionals and accountants when needed, and keep backup copies of all legal, government, and corporate documents.